stormchaserroleplaying/stormchaserRPG/Spells/1/Charms/index.md

 Undead and creatures immune to being [Charmed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Charmed/) aren’t affected by this spell.

 **At Higher Levels.** When you cast this spell using 2 or more mana, roll an additional 4d10 for each point of mana above the 1st.

+## Vision of Exquisite Pleasure
+*1st Level Charm*<br>
+**Casting Time:** 2 Actions<br>
+**Range:** 60 Feet<br>
+**Components:** V, S*<br>
+**Duration:** 1 Round

+*Images of tantalizing and overwhelming sexual pleasure consume the affected target, causing him to pause in his tracks and revel in eroticism.*

+Make a charm attack vs the Wisdom defense of a humanoid within range.
+On a hit, the creature is [stunned](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Stunned/) for the duration.
+An affected creature can make a Wisdom defence check vs your charm skill at the end of its turn to shake off the effect.

+**At Higher Levels.** When you cast this spell using 2 or more mana, the duration is increased by 1 round for each point of mana above the 1st.